devashish-vachhani/Review-Forum/README.md

-# ReviewForum

-CSC 510 Final Project Documentation
+# ReviewForum: CSC 510 Final Project Documentation

-Project Description:
+## Project Description:

 Our group’s webpage, Rate Reads, provides users with a review forum site that allows them the opportunity to explore potential textbooks linked to courses at their university.
 This review forum allows students to rate books and provide comments and feedback on how topical the listings of textbooks are to content discussed in various classes at a number of different universities.
 Students are also allowed to interact with one another through commenting as a means of discussing application of textbooks to course material and even solutions to unworked examples.
 Our platform hopes to help bridge the divide between professor assigned readings and student comprehension by creating a virtual space for discussing content.
 As classes at universities grow and change, new textbooks can be added to the site and reviewed by students.
 Our project’s set up allows for direct interaction with this forum as well as exhibits three core scenarios:
 Scenario 1: Search for a particular textbook based on name or university and interact with it by liking or commenting on individual posts.